Metrication in the United States: Commercial aviation

 Frequent-flyer programs from commercial airlines in the United States, such as American Airlines' AAdvantage and Delta's SkyMiles, are commonly managed using miles.
 This is likely to continue; in fact, some international airlines that previously used kilometers are switching to miles or using both, to simplify the redemption of miles with United States-based airline partners.
 Aircraft speed is often measured in knots and elevation in feet (flight level) in many countries.

 For both domestic and international routes, U.S. airlines set luggage size and weight restrictions in terms of customary units.
 Conversely, international airlines that fly to the U.S. often restrict baggage to metric sizes.

 The temperatures in aviation-related weather reports are given in degrees Celsius in the United States.

 For carry-on luggage, the Transportation Security Administration restricts liquids to 3.4 fluid ounces (100 mL).
-Originally, the agency planned to restrict to 3 oz / 89 mL but switched it to 3.4 oz / 100 mL after pressure from the European Union.
+Originally, the agency planned to restrict to 3 oz (89 mL) but switched it to 3.4 oz (100 mL) after pressure from the European Union.

 Education

 Most students are given some level of introduction to the metric system in elementary, middle, and high school, but the emphasis varies.
-Instruction primarily centers on the concepts of powers of 10, the associated prefixes, and the conversion from one prefix form to another.
-Units of length, volume, and mass are typically introduced through comparison with ordinary objects.
-The metric system is not reinforced much outside the classroom due to lack of popular metric use.
-Consequently, while students may understand some of the concepts underlying the metric system, they do not necessarily have an intuitive sense of the value of the units.

-In science education, students predominantly use metric measures in experiments and equations, allowing those interested in the sciences to become more familiar with the metric system.
-A few science course credits are requisites for an undergraduate degree in the U.S. which ensures most educated people have some exposure to the metric system.
-Within higher education, the metric system is universal for classes in the sciences (see below), except for exercises designed to illustrate complex conversions.
-Engineering programs still widely use English Engineering Units, but this varies depending on the field.
-Electrical Engineering programs mostly use metric, while fields such as aerospace, materials, thermal, and manufacturing engineering use customary units extensively.
-Some non-science textbooks in the U.S. use only the metric system without giving conversions in order to promote metrication.